Rdassy/Predictive_Senescence/README.md

 ### Hypothesis

-Alternative Hypothesis - There is a positive correlation between telomere length and survival
+There is a positive correlation between telomere length and survival

 ### Questions: